 Because the infection is easily spread, people must often be hospitalized and isolated.

-The diarrhea may resolves on its own in 85% of people, usually in 1 to 8 days if no problems develop.
+The diarrhea may resolve on its own in 1 to 8 days if no problems develop.
 However, E. coli O157:H7 infection is often very severe and may cause serious problems (such as hemolytic-uremic syndrome) as the diarrhea lessens.

 Hemolytic-uremic syndrome Hemolytic-Uremic Syndrome (HUS) Hemolytic-uremic syndrome (HUS) is a serious disorder that usually occurs in children and involves the formation of small blood clots throughout the body that block the flow of blood to vital... read more is a complication that develops in about 5 to 10% of people (mainly children under 5 years and adults over 60 years) about 1 week after symptoms begin.
-In this syndrome, red blood cells are destroyed (called hemolysis), and kidney failure Overview of Kidney Failure This chapter includes a new section on COVID-19 and acute kidney injury (AKI).
-Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
-Kidney... read more occurs, causing toxic substances to build up in the blood (called uremia).
+In this syndrome, red blood cells are destroyed (called hemolysis), and kidney failure Overview of Kidney Failure Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
+Kidney failure has many possible causes.
+Some lead to a rapid decline in kidney function... read more occurs, causing toxic substances to build up in the blood (called uremia).
 This complication is a common cause of chronic kidney disease in children.

 E. coli O157:H7 infection may result in death, especially in older people, whether hemolytic-uremic syndrome develops or not.